xtuml/bridgepoint/doc-bridgepoint/notes/9958_publish_interface.int.md

 modeling is manual and time-consuming when there are lots of domain functions with lots of parameters.

-This issue is raise to introduce a mechanism that simplifies Interface creation in this situation.
+This issue is raised to introduce a mechanism that simplifies Interface creation in this situation.

 ### 4. Requirements

-4.1 Given a user-selected group of domain functions, automatically create interface(s)s with the same signature.
+4.1 Given a user-selected group of domain functions, automatically create interface operation(s) with the same signature.
 4.2 If there are no duplicate names present, but a single matching name exists in the source and target, the target shall be updated with the source.
 4.2.1 An update in this situation means parameters, description, and return value from the source is replaced in the target.
 4.3 If duplicate names are present, warn the user and provide a unique name in the target for the operation.
 4.3.1 A duplicate is defined when:
 4.3.1.1 More than 1 function with the same name exists in the user's source selection.
-4.3.1.2 More than 1 operation exists in the selected target with the same name as one of the source functions.
+4.3.1.2 More than 1 operation exists in the selected target Interface with the same name as one of the source functions.
-4.3.2 When a duplicate is identified the unique target name shall be of the form: <base name>-X, where base-name is the name of duplicaet and "-X" provides an incrementing count to assure a unique name.
+4.3.2 When a duplicate is identified the unique target operation name shall be of the form: <base name>-X, where
+<base name> is the name of the duplicate and "-X" provides an incrementing count to assure a unique name.

 ### 5. Work Required

-5.1 Update the pre-existing instance (PEI) data associated with the bp.core/CME more to add a new CME for this functionality.
+5.1 Update the pre-existing instance (PEI) data associated with the bp.core/CME model to add a new CME for this functionality.
 This change shall be made in bp.core/sql/context_menu.pei.sql.
 5.1.1 The new CME shall be named: "Publish to interface..."
 5.1.2 The new CME shall be added in model elements of type S_SYNC